emiliancristea11/Manual_Testing_Jira/Manual_Testing_Jira.md

 * entry requirements met

 1.1.3 Exit criteria defined <br>
-* all tests are ruled
+* all tests are run
-* a certain percent of bugs have been executed
 * regression testing is finished
 * identified and mitigated product risks
 * closing report generated and sent